JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Still, the applications that we create are especially simplified to the bare minimum to focus on the code re-use and multiplatform project aspects.

-We create an applications for Android and iOS.
+We create applications for Android and iOS.
 It will show the text `Kotlin Rocks on Android` on Android and the `Kotlin Rocks on iOS <version>` on iOS.
 The goal is to share the code to generate that message.
 The common code is as easy as `"Kotlin Rocks on ${platformName()}"`, where the `platformName()` is